Maltob03/MaltobKit/content/docs/CoreData/index.md

 **The entity account has as attributes Account_Name, mail, password for example**

-So imagine that an user could have more than account, how these will be stored.
+So imagine that an user could have more than one account, how these will be stored ?

 Account_Name | Mail | Password |